Contact Georgia’s COVID-19 hotline at 844-442-2681.

-The Georgia Department of Public Health (DPH) updates the state’s data online once a day around 3 p.m.
+The Georgia Department of Public Health (DPH) updates the state’s data online once a day.
 Officials at DPH say they do not have an accurate way to track recoveries at this time.

-The Coastal Health District, which covers Bryan, Camden, Chatham, Effingham, Glynn, Liberty, Long and McIntosh counties, is also providing data based on zip code each week.
-To view the latest report, visit here.
+The Coastal Health District — which covers Bryan, Camden, Chatham, Effingham, Glynn, Liberty, Long and McIntosh counties — is also providing data online.
+For more on the community transmission index, cases by zip code and more, visit here.

-News 3 will continue to provide daily updates on this page while working to confirm information surrounding local cases.
+News 3 will continue to provide daily updates on this page as we work to confirm information surrounding local cases.

 Georgia saw 725 new confirmed cases of the novel virus, 27 new deaths and 55 hospitalizations.